 Another market research company, Pinecone Research polls consumers about products on behalf of larger companies looking for answers.

-But, with Pinecone Research, there are 2 distinct twists:
+But, with Pinecone Research, there are two distinct twists:

-10. Flip (or sell) textbooks for profit with BookScouter
+9. Flip (or sell) textbooks for a profit with BookScouter

 Textbooks cost hundreds of dollars.
-In fact, it’s not uncommon for engineering and healthcare-related books to come in just below $1,000.
+It’s not uncommon for engineering and healthcare-related books to come in just below $1,000.

 But with the high cost of textbooks comes opportunity.
 Flipping them for profit.
 By using a service like BookScouter, you can instantly compare book prices across 44 different vendors.
 You pick the one that offers the best price and voila.
 Book sold.